 View this post on Instagram

 Where: The parade is on North Michigan Avenue from Oak Street to Wacker Drive.
+There will be booths and free family activities on Lights Festival Lane in Pioneer Court at 401 North Michigan Ave prior to the parade from 11am – 4pm.

 Cost: Free.

-More Chicago Holiday Events
+More Chicago Holiday Themed Events 2024

 As you can see there are many things to do in Chicago during Christmas and the holiday season.